Luminous flux (lumens)

 What is luminous flux?

 Luminous flux is the total amount of visible light emitted by a light source per second, measured in lumen (lm).
 It indicates how much light a lamp emits in all directions.
-Unlike wattage, which indicates energy consumption, lumen focuses on actual light output.
+Unlike wattage, which indicates energy consumption, lumen focuses on the actual light output.

 DCB9 38 degrees